marklogic/flux/docs/import/import-files/parquet.md

 ## Usage

-The `import-parquet-files` command is used to read Parquet files and write the contents of each file as one or more JSON documents in MarkLogic.
+The `import-parquet-files` command reads Parquet files and writes the contents of each file as one or more JSON documents in MarkLogic.
 You must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to: